FuelLabs/fuels-ts/apps/docs/src/guide/contracts/custom-contract-calls.md

 <<< @./snippets/custom-contract-calls/call.ts#custom-contract-call-1{ts:line-numbers}

 The `{ skipAssembleTx: true }` option is essential in this flow.
-It tells the SDK to skip the automatic `assembleTx` step during the `.call()` execution, since we’ve already manually assembled and funded the transaction earlier using `provider.assembleTx()`.
+It tells the SDK to skip the automatic `assembleTx` step during the `.call()` execution, since we’ve already manually assembled and funded the transaction using `provider.assembleTx()`.

 Skipping this step prevents the SDK from overwriting the prepared transaction and ensures the custom logic remains intact, such as using a predicate as the fee payer.